Bacolod City Western Visayas, Philippines Travel Guide

 Early colonization established Bacolod.

-Negros Occidental became the "Sugar Bowl."
+Negros Occidental turned into the "Sugar Bowl."

 Wealthy 'hacenderos' built estates like those in Silay.